siddartha19/Counters-App/README.md

 # Counters App - [Output](https://siddartha19.github.io/Counters-App/?target=_blank)

 This project was build with ReactJs.
 The project is about the Counters where you can increment, decrement the counters.
 This was took inspiration from React Tutorials for beginners by [Mosh](https://www.youtube.com/watch?v=Ke90Tje7VS0&t=6298s).
+By this we can understand the life cycle methods of the React and building components in ReactJs.

 ## How to run the Project